27 Jan Blockchain vs Cryptocurrency

 For more straightforward understanding, let us use a casino as an example.
 Instead of using hard cash, casinos use chips for money.
 These chips are used to gamble inside the casino, but they are entirely worthless outside the building.
 Imagine that the casino chips are cryptocurrency coins, and the casino is the blockchain network that allows all transactions.

-As a distributed ledger system, blockchains are made of blocks that house all the transaction bundles.
+As a distributed ledger system, blockchain are made of blocks that house all the transaction bundles.
 Each transaction is validated through a consensus algorithm that is the proof of the transaction or work.
 This also involves three parties: the sender, the recipient, and the miner.
 The senders and recipients are the participants of the transactions.
 The miners are the people within the network who validate the transactions.
 When they solve and validate the consensus algorithm of a transaction on a block, they create the next block to verify other transactions that may come in.

 The Economic Incentive